JunxianYangUESTC/JunxianYangUESTC.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, Here! 👋
 I am Yang Junxian, a forth-year undergraduate student in School of Information and Software Engineering at the University of Electronic Science and Technology of China.
-Previously, I was a remote research intern at the University of Wisconsin-Madison, supervised by [Prof. Chaowei Xiao](https://xiaocw11.github.io/), devoting myself into building a new benchmark on evaluating LLMs ability towards vulnerability detection and repair.
+Previously, I was a remote research intern at the University of Wisconsin-Madison [Safolab](https://safolab-wisc.github.io/), supervised by [Prof. Chaowei Xiao](https://xiaocw11.github.io/), devoting myself into building a new benchmark on evaluating LLMs ability towards vulnerability detection and repair.
 After that, I have been a research intern at [State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC)](https://skliotsc.um.edu.mo/), University of Macau, supervised by [Prof. Zhenning Li](https://www.fst.um.edu.mo/personal/zhenningli/).
 I will join the University of Science and Technology of China(USTC) as a master student in 2025 fall.

 My research interest includes (Multimodal) Large Language Models, Natural Language Processing and Autonomous Driving.

 # 🔥 News